aochagavia/rustls-bench-results/README.md

 The benchmarks focus on the following aspects of performance:

 1. Bulk data transfer throughput in MB/s;
-2. Handshake throughput (full, session id, tickets) in handshakes per second.
+2. Handshake throughput (full, session id, tickets) in handshakes per second;
+3. Memory usage per connection.

 For _bulk transfers_, we benchmark the following cipher suites: `AES128-GCM_SHA256`, `AES256-GCM_SHA384` and `CHACHA20_POLY1305`.
 We test them all using TLS 1.2, and additionally test